-We entered the project without a ready-made list of preliminary outcomes other than the opportunity to discuss and work collaboratively on the research objectives.
-Before the project we made certain assumptions on where the focus of interest would be for the students where we thought we would be discussing how we could change the game culture and what kind of games we would like to play, but instead a lot of time was placed on discussing the concepts gender, innovation and game.
-The concept of innovation proved to be the hardest one, because it became difficult in how one should and could relate to this phenomena.
+We entered the project without a ready-made list of preliminary outcomes, other than the opportunity to discuss and work collaboratively on the research objectives.
+Before the project began we made certain assumptions on where the focus of interest would be for the students.
+We thought we would be discussing how we could change the game culture and what kind of games we would like to play, but instead a lot of time was placed on discussing the concepts of gender, innovation and games.
+The concept of innovation proved to be the hardest one to discuss because it became difficult to know how one should, and could, relate to this phenomena.
 Several students entered the discussions with preconceptions on how one should perform a certain task, be it a game concept or formulating a hackathon, which posed interesting challenges.
 Together with the students we worked with exercises that would disrupt our lines of thought and look for other ways of engaging with the game culture as a phenomena.
 The following text is a blog post that I wrote after workshop number three.